chrisdiana/gistkeep/README.md

 > GistKeep is an open source bookmark and notes app that stores your library in your own GitHub Gist.

-Fully client-side with no app-owned backend or hosted database.
+Fully client-side web app with no app-owned backend or hosted database.
 Your bookmarks and notes live in Markdown in your own Github Gist, which makes them portable, inspectable, versioned, and easy to back up.
 [Try it here](https://chrisdiana.github.io/gistkeep/app.html)

 <p align="center">
   <a href="https://chrisdiana.github.io/gistkeep/">